 We are doing this work because structural assessments show that while the tunnel itself is likely to withstand a reasonably large earthquake, the banks above the tunnel could slip and damage the concrete portals and retaining walls – potentially blocking the road and tunnel.

 The strengthening work will reduce this risk and make it more likely the tunnel will be able to be used following an earthquake.

 This work is part of the Council's ongoing programme to strengthen important transport routes and earthquake-prone structures, and is not related to the November 2016 earthquake.
 Similar work has already been carried out on Karori Tunnel and the Hataitai bus tunnel.
 The NZ Transport Agency has also upgraded the Mount Victoria Tunnel.

 What we are doing

-- building new retaining walls on the Northland side in front of the two existing retaining (or wing) walls that are on either side of the tunnel entrance.
-These reinforcing structures will be about half a metre thick and the same height as the existing walls but not as long.
+- building new retaining walls on the Northland side in front of the two existing retaining (or wing) walls that are on either side of the tunnel entrance

-- constructing a new reinforced concrete beam behind the top of both tunnel entrances.
-You won't be able to see these horizontal beams but they will help secure the portal to the underlying rock.
+- constructing a new reinforced concrete beam behind the top of both tunnel entrances which will help secure the portal to the underlying rock

 - enlarging the two existing vertical buttresses on the Karori side and securing them to the hill with long steel rods called rock anchors